 Keep reading to learn more about what to expect from your cramps, when you should see your doctor, and how to find relief.

-The main reason most women cramp during and after an IUD insertion is that your cervix has been opened to allow the IUD to fit through.
+The main reason most people cramp during and after an IUD insertion is that your cervix has been opened to allow the IUD to fit through.

 Everyone’s experience is different.
 For many, the cramps will start to subside by the time you leave the doctor’s office.
 However, it’s perfectly normal to have discomfort and spotting that lasts for several hours afterward.